AlexanderKaran/blog/cm2felpr3000108la5eo819mf.md

 console.log(replaced) // '10_00.00.0000'
 ```

 Wait what?
 It only replaced the first instant, `replace` is a simple function and expects you to pass a regular expression if you want more complex results.
-We can pass an expression that makes it check for a global replacement like so:
+We can pass an expression that makes it run a global replacement like so:

 ```javascript
 const numbers = "10.00.00.0000"